-Liberty Walk has no qualms about cutting up new, six-figure exotic sport cars to restyle their bodies.
-Their latest creative remake is their first ever Liberty Walk Porsche, the product of a collaboration among BBI Autosport, CSF Cooling, and Liberty Walk for the 2014 Specialty Equipment Market Association (SEMA) Show to prove that Liberty Walk cars can impress with performance as well as appearance.
+Liberty Walk has no qualms about cutting up new, six-figure exotic sports cars to restyle their bodies.
+Their latest creative remake is their first-ever Liberty Walk Porsche, the product of a collaboration among BBI Autosport, CSF Cooling, and Liberty Walk for the 2014 Specialty Equipment Market Association (SEMA) Show to prove that Liberty Walk cars can impress with performance as well as appearance.
 The Porsche 997 was perfect for the collaboration.
 BBI builds and tunes some of the fastest, and the 997 is the latest high-end European sports car to get the LW treatment.
 Add CSF racing for cooling support for a splendid construction.

 A Straightforward Remake